Joey Hood's term ended on April 15, 2022.

-Joey Hood is the Acting Assistant Secretary of State for Near Eastern Affairs.
+Joey Hood was the Acting Assistant Secretary of State for Near Eastern Affairs from January-September 2021, and Principal Deputy Assistant Secretary from July 2019 to January 2021, as well as September 2021 to April 2022.
 Mr. Hood has spent most of his career working in the Middle East, and particularly on the Arabian Peninsula.
 He has served as Deputy Chief of Mission in Iraq and in Kuwait, as well as Consul General and Principal Officer in Dhahran, Saudi Arabia.
 Prior to these assignments, Mr. Hood was Acting Director of the Office of Iranian Affairs at the U.S. Department of State.

 He is proud to be the Senior Leadership Liaison to the Pickering and Rangel Fellowship Association and “Mosaic,” a group that fosters community among and promotes professional development for State Department Muslim employees and those interested in the cultures and traditions of Muslim communities.